geleto/cascador-ai/README.md

 # Cascador-AI – An Agent Framework for AI Orchestration

+## Build AI agent workflows with Nunjucks-style text templates that implicitly run async tasks in parallel.

+Cascador-AI lets you orchestrate multiple concurrent AI agents, API calls, external services and data operations using simple template syntax - no explicit async handling required.
+Write templates that look synchronous but execute concurrently under the hood, making it easy to create sophisticated AI pipelines without wrestling with promises or parallel execution.

-[Cascador-AI](https://github.com/geleto/cascador-ai) is an AI agent framework that combines the [Vercel AI SDK](https://sdk.vercel.ai/) with the [Cascada Template Engine](https://github.com/geleto/cascada) (a fork of [Nunjucks](https://mozilla.github.io/nunjucks/)).
-Its core strength is automatically parallelized asynchronous templating, letting you write simple templates to orchestrate concurrent Large Language Model (LLM) operations without explicit async/await handling or special constructs.
+[Cascador-AI](https://github.com/geleto/cascador-ai) combines the [Vercel AI SDK](https://sdk.vercel.ai/) with the [Cascada Template Engine](https://github.com/geleto/cascada) (a fork of [Nunjucks](https://mozilla.github.io/nunjucks/)).
+Its core strength is support for templates that look synchronous but execute concurrently under the hood, while .

 **Note:** Cascador-ai is currently under active development and is not yet ready for production use.
-It requires comprehensive testing, additional agent examples, and the completion of some minor features.
-The most significant dependency is having a production-ready version of the Cascada template engine (for more details, refer to the [Cascada Development Status and Roadmap](https://github.com/geleto/cascada?tab=readme-ov-file#development-status-and-roadmap) ).
+The most significant dependency is having the Cascada template engine reach production-ready status (for more details, refer to the [Cascada Development Status and Roadmap](https://github.com/geleto/cascada?tab=readme-ov-file#development-status-and-roadmap) ).

 ## Features